opencv/opencv/modules/ml/doc/random_trees.rst

 ---------------
 .. c:function:: bool CvRTrees::train(  const CvMat* train_data,  int tflag,                      const CvMat* responses,  const CvMat* comp_idx=0,                      const CvMat* sample_idx=0,  const CvMat* var_type=0,                      const CvMat* missing_mask=0,                      CvRTParams params=CvRTParams() )

-    Trains the Random Trees model.
+    Trains the Random Tree model.

 The method ``CvRTrees::train`` is very similar to the first form of ``CvDTree::train`` () and follows the generic method ``CvStatModel::train`` conventions.
-All of the specific to the algorithm training parameters are passed as a
+All the parameters specific to the algorithm training are passed as a
 :ref:`CvRTParams` instance.
 The estimate of the training error ( ``oob-error`` ) is stored in the protected class member ``oob_error`` .

 .. index:: CvRTrees::predict